amueller69/Law-School-Notes/Bar-Review/Property.md

 ### Defeasible Estates

 * **Fee Simple Determinable** - ends automatically on the occurrence of a stated condition (e.g., from A to B for as long as the property is used as a school)
-  * Grantor retains possibility of reverter
+  * Grantor retains possibility of reverter; automatically terminates and thus returns to granter upon occurence of stated condition
-  * Conditional nature must be made clear; simply stating that you are conveying "for the purpose of” X is not enough.
+  * Conditional nature must be made clear ("so long as", "while", "until"); simply stating that you are conveying "for the purpose of” X is not enough.
 * **Fee Simple Subject to Condition Subsequent** - ends at the election of grantor upon the occurrence of stated condition
-  * Grantor retains *right of entry* or *power of termination*
+  * Grantor retains *right of entry* or *power of termination*;
   * Can be created by language like "from A to B though if B does X, A has right of entry".
     * Even absent the explicit mention of the right of entry, Courts generally interpret limiting language like "provided that X", "but only if X", or "on condition that X" as creating a FSSCS
 * **Fee Simple Subject to Executory Limitation** - terminates automatically when the condition occurs, and then transfers to a third-party.
 Similar to FSD, but if condition triggered/violated, automatically goes to third-party rather than reverting to grantor.